-Look, there’s no denying that consumers need to be protected from false advertising.
-But when the Federal Trade Commission sets out to punish deceptive marketers — and then only succeeds in wasting time, resources and money, are they really looking out for consumers best interests?
-The commissions’ latest “victory” is a prime example of FTC bureaucratic squander.
+Consumers need to be protected from false advertising.
+But when the Federal Trade Commission sets out to punish deceptive marketers — and then only succeeds in wasting time, resources, and money, are the consumers’ best interests being served?

-The agency spent nearly three years investigating individuals and companies suspected of misrepresenting a line of government grant products; but in the end, the only “punishment” doled out was an official admonishment to follow the law.
+The agency spent nearly three years investigating individuals and companies suspected of misrepresenting a line of government grant products; but in the end, the only “punishment” proffered was a reminder to follow the law.

-Back in 2009, a case was filed by the FTC and the Attorney Generals of Kansas, Minnesota and North Carolina against Grant Writers Institute LLC and related entities.
-Authorities suspected the group of misrepresenting the benefits of their grant products and services by dangling the “guarantee” of “free government grant money” to unsuspecting consumers.
+Back in 2009, the FTC and attorney generals of Kansas, Minnesota, and North Carolina filed a claim against Grant Writers Institute LLC and related entities.
+Authorities suspected the group of misrepresenting benefits by dangling the “guarantee” of “free government grant money” to unsuspecting consumers.

-Duped Consumers Into Believing They Could Qualify For Grant Money
+Did Group Dupe Consumers Into Believing They Could Qualify For Grants?

-The FTC complaint alleged that the defendants engaged in a scheme wherein consumers were duped into believing that they were entitled to free government money.
+The FTC complaint alleged that the duped consumers into believing they were entitled to free government money.

 The word “Guaranteed” Caused The Most Harm In The Eyes of the FTC

-Since the postcard and telemarketing script included verbiage that led people to believe the program was “guaranteed,” the FTC determined that consumer protection laws and the FTC’s telemarketing rules were broken.
-After the commission announced the verdict, several of the named defendants agreed to court settlements (which, by the way, does not represent an admission of guilt).
-So what were the strictures the investigation subjects agreed to accept?
+Since the postcard and telemarketing script included passages that led people to believe the program was “guaranteed,” the FTC determined that the business violated FTC’s telemarketing rules.
+After the commission had announced the verdict, several of the named defendants agreed to court settlements (which does not represent an admission of guilt).

-James Rulison, Jordan Sevy, Brett Blackman, Alicia Nossau, Justin Ely, Wealth Power Systems and Aria Financial Service were all banned from soliciting business via unsubstantiated marketing claims and prohibited from violating the FTC’s telemarketing rule.
-Blackman and Ely were also permanently banned from telemarketing, while Wealth Power System and Aria Financial Service can never again market grant-related materials or use grant lead-generation lists.
+Several sanctioned parties were banned from soliciting business via unsubstantiated marketing claims.
+The FTC also prohibited the defendants from violating the Telemarketing Rule.
+Two of the parties were also permanently banned from telemarketing, while others can never again market grant-related materials or use grant lead-generation lists.

-Since Marketers Didn’t Have The Money To Pay FTC Fines, They Didn’t Have To
+Marketers Didn’t Have The Money To Pay FTC Fines

-In other words, all of the settlement offers amounted to nothing more than a slap on the wrist.
-Since most of the defendants couldn’t afford the fines, the majority of financial penalties passed down were suspended.
-Other than that, what the FTC essentially did was administer an expensive official Scarlet letter-scolding.
-But since all citizens are bound to the law, this elaborate song-and-dance was simply an exercise in wasting tax dollars.
+Since most of the defendants couldn’t afford the fines, the majority of financial penalties were suspended.
+Other than that, what the FTC essentially did was administer an official — and expensive — letter-scolding.

 Speak With An Online Marketing Attorney

-Have an Internet advertising or FTC issue?
-Want to consult an attorney about the matter?
-If yes, then get in touch with Kelly / Warner law today.
+Have an advertising or FTC legal issue?
+Consult an attorney about the matter.
 We’ve successfully handled hundreds of FTC cases and know the ropes.
 Reach out today to get your online marketing legal problem fixed.